-DRAFTING 242-Special Problems (2-6) Credit: 4.
+DRAFTING 242 - Special Problems

-Prerequisite: Approval of instructor Lab Fee: \$2.00
+Prerequisite: Consent of Departmental Chairperson.
+Lab Fee: \$2.00

 A course providing the student with an opportunity to develop additional experience and skills in one of the required drafting fields or to explore an additional specialized field.
 (8622)